-Our teachers take great pride in stimulating a student’s interest in the piano while simultaneously building a musical foundation associated with piano technique, sight reading and listening skills.
+Our teachers take great pride in stimulating a student’s interest in music while simultaneously building a musical foundation associated with technique, sight reading and listening skills.
 We strive to make music learning an interesting and enjoyable process.
 To achieve such goals, we employ creative approaches to introducing musical concepts, such as musical games for young beginners or using computer games to reinforce music rudiments.

 We believe in the importance of applying singing and theory to performance preparation and ear training.
 We’ve also discovered that the study of music theory plays an essential role in developing musicianship and performance skills.
 Studying theory starts alongside with practical work.